waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     -   Examine the exterior rear wall of the museum for a hidden switch.
 (Result: Interacting with the wall at (6,1) had no effect.)
     -   Interact with the large Space Shuttle Columbia model at (8, 4).
 (Result: No text or event triggered.)
     -   Examine the small meteorite display at (8, 6).
 (Result: No text or event triggered.)
+    -   Interact with the potted plant at (11, 8).
+(Result: No plant exists at this location; it is a warp tile.
+Interaction failed.)
+    -   Interact with the empty display case at (11, 4).
+(Result: No interaction or event triggered.)
+    -   Interact with the descriptive plaques for the two large fossils in a specific order (Kabutops then Aerodactyl).
+(Result: Both are still simple traps; the sequence does not matter.)
 -   **Anomalies Investigated (2F Grass Tile):**
     -   The single `grass` tile at (12, 2) on 2F is inaccessible from the main area. **Conclusion:** This is likely an exit point from a hidden area on 1F, not an entrance.
 -   **Invalidated Hypotheses:**